How long do you have to make a submission?

 How should a submission be made?

-Submissions must be in writing and should relate directly to the work proposed and its possible impact on surrounding property or the locality.
+Submissions must be in writing and should relate directly to the use proposed and its possible impact on surrounding property or the locality.
 Council staff can assist you when viewing the application and can answer questions on specific technical issues.
 However staff are not in a position to comment on the merits of the proposal at notification stage nor is it appropriate that they assist you in formulating your objection or approval.

-Council has created a form to provide assistance in lodging a submission with respect to a development application.
-It is not essential that you use this form.
 A signed letter is acceptable.
 However, State legislation states that only a ‘properly made submission’ will have third party appeal rights.
 A ‘properly made submission’ must:

 - Be in written form (dot point is acceptable).